After weeks of playing cat and mouse,

 We are trained to sing, to dance, to play shamisen, the instrument of

 geisha.
 We perform the tea ceremony and act at hostesses in the tea house.
-And must be adept at creating beautiful flower arrangements - my favorite personal favorite.
+And must be adept at creating beautiful flower arrangements - my personal favorite.

 SHICHI: